cod3astro/cod3astro/README.md

 I'm a Data Scientist, Biochemistry Student, and an Aspiring Bioinformatician passionate about blending science and technology to build data-driven, impactful solutions especially in health and life sciences.

 What I Do:

-Machine Learning; Building predictive models, applying feature engineering, and solving real-world problems with data
+Machine Learning: Building predictive models, applying feature engineering, and solving real-world problems with data

 Data Storytelling: Turning complex datasets into clear, actionable insights